-If the fixture has its intensity above zero or Move In Dark is inhibited when the Move In Dark is supposed to occur, the console will attempt the movement in the nearest suitable cue instead.
+If the fixture has its intensity above zero or Move In Dark is inhibited when the Move In Dark is supposed to

 12.3.5 Key Profile Options for Cue Lists

 Using Key Profiles (Section 19.4), you can assign different functions to the buttons of the playback handle.
 (The Sapphire Touch also has an additional black button).
 If the cue list is stored on a touch button you can assign a function to that.
 See Key Profiles (Section 3.4.4) for a full list of functions.